roberts-sandbox/test-realist/drafts/2012-02-01-managing-sideways.md

 ## How I failed to do any of that

+I need to start this section with the statement that any bitterness that you read here really stems from my inability to successfully apply the principles listed above.
+Any dislike you note, well, that's real.
+I've changed the names to primarily protect myself from lawsuits.
+Oh, and to protect the innocent.

 I joined [DataCert](http://www.datacert.com) in January 2006 as a Senior Software Developer.
 I worked hard, impressed some folks, and pushed hard for change.
-The CEO and executive team rewarded me fourteen months later with a promotion to Vice President of Engineering.
+The CEO and executive team rewarded me fourteen months later with a promotion to Vice President of Engineering and a position on the executive committee, a seat at the big boy's table of a $24 million company.
 I took over the care of the flagship products for the company.
 I owned them.

 The development teams that I oversaw in Houston, Dallas, Austin, and Pune had some of the finest people I've ever had the pleasure with which to work.
 Smart